 How to query for metrics within your favorite tools and workflows

 Transform's goal is to allow you to query your key metrics simply and reliably within your existing data tools and workflows.
-After users define their important metrics in our Framework, we offer a wide variety of interfaces to access this information, which all rely on the core Metrics Query Language API (MQL).
+After users define their important metrics in our Framework, we offer a wide variety of interfaces to access this information, which all rely on the core API layer, MetricFlow Query Language (MQL).
 MQL is the single source-of-truth layer that allows you to access consistent query results in all your favorite tools.

 We believe that SQL should be treated with the same rigor as any other business logic: peer-reviewed, version-controlled, and abiding by the principle of Don't Repeat Yourself.
 To this last point, Transform can eliminate the need for writing (or copy-pasting) SQL into any of the tools used to do last-mile data visualization and analysis, in exchange for making simple Transform queries reliably across all of these tools.

 The simplification of requests not only eliminates the need for complex and redundant logic in your downstream tools, but also ensures that your most important metrics are consistent across all of them, whether it be a CRM product, anomaly detection algorithm, or a BI tool.